cudmore/triggercamera/docs/docs/index.md

 The [iPython][ipython] command line interface should be used.

 With [triggercamera.py][triggercamera], the camera can be controlled with a Python command line.
-Once the camera is armed with 'ArmTrigger()' it will start and stop video recording following GPIO triggers.
+Once the camera is armed with 'startArm()', it will start and stop video recording following GPIO triggers.

 	import triggercamera
-	tc=triggercamera.TriggerCamera()
+	tc = triggercamera.TriggerCamera()
 	tc.startArm() #arm the camer to respond to triggers

 	tc.stopArm() #stop the camera from responding to trigger